blue-oasis/blue-oasis/README.md

 - 🎓 AND I have a master's degree in Speech language pathology.
 - 🎒 But I am studying computer science again!
 - 👀 I’m interested in programming language, web, backend, server...
-- 🌱 I’m currently learning JAVA, Python, HTML, CSS, javascript.
+- 🌱 I’m currently learning JAVA, Python, HTML5, CSS3, javascript.

 <!---
 blue-oasis/blue-oasis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.